Britain Update

 Titanic Exhibition in London

 A major exhibition about the ill-fated transatlantic liner 'Titanic' will be on view at London's Science Museum from May 16 to September.
-"Titanic: the Artefact Exhibition" will take visitors on a chronological journey, from the design and construction of the vessel to its maiden voyage in 1912; and from its sinking after collision with an iceberg to the scientific recovery efforts made by RMS Titanic Inc. in the 1990s.
+"Titanic: The Artefact Exhibition" will take visitors on a chronological journey, from the design and construction of the vessel to its maiden voyage in 1912; and from its sinking after collision with an iceberg to the scientific recovery efforts made by RMS Titanic Inc. in the 1990s.
 These expeditions recovered 6,000 artefacts from the wreck, and hundreds of them - including jewellery, crockery, clothing and personal belongings - will be in the exhibition.

-Visitors will be given the name of a passenger, and explore what it was like to be a first- or third-class passenger - and then discover if they were among the 1,523 who died, or the 705 who survived.
+Visitors will be given the name of a passenger, and explore what it was like to be a first- or third-class passenger - and then discover if they were among the 1,523 who died or the 705 who survived.
 Full-size recreations of some of Titanic's interior spaces, including a first-class cabin, also feature.
 The tragic story comes alive in the iceberg room, where visitors will learn what it was like to be in the freezing waters of the North Atlantic.
 Admission prices have yet to be announced - entry to the rest of the Science Museum is free.
-Tel: 020 7938 8000.
 Website: http://www.sciencemuseum.org.uk.

 Burns Festival in Scotland